TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

 Score Evaluation:  The routed wirelength will not be reported by Vivado.
 Instead, various routing congestion metrics will be reported.
 We will amend the routability score to be based solely on the congestion metrics and accordingly update the evaluation metrics.
 You need to ensure the following:
 1. Initial global and short congestion levels are the lowest possible (these levels vary between 1-8).
 2. Initial short congestion level weighs more than initial global congestion level (multiplier factor is 1.2).
-3. Minimize number of initial node overlaps (which indirectly reflects pin access issues)
+3. Minimize the number of initial node overlaps (which indirectly reflects pin access issues)
 4. Minimize the number of iterations that phase 4.1 takes to converge when the design is routable (this correlates with the detailed router's runtime)

-The evaluation metrics on the github reporsitory has been updated accordingly.
+The evaluation metrics on the GitHub repository have been updated accordingly.

 Sample router solution output: